choo/handwriting-scorer/README.md

 ==========================================

 Web application for scoring handwriting characters.
-In this app, character recognition is done with Deep Learning classification.
+In this app, character recognition is executed with Deep Learning classification.